At a Glance

 Students begin their semester with a three-week (spring semester) or four-week (fall semester) intensive language and orientation program in Vichy, located a three-hour train ride south of Paris in the Auvergne region in central France.
 Based at Cavilam-Alliance Française (Centre d’Approches Vivantes des Langues et des Médias), students enroll for credit in a French as a Foreign Language immersion course.
 Fall and academic-year students begin their language studies in Vichy in late July, and spring semester students begin in early January.

 In Gif-sur-Yvette, students directly enroll in courses at CentraleSupélec, known for its multidisciplinary approach to the engineering sciences and collaboration with industry.
 Students begin their semester at Centrale with a one-week long orientation program (end of August or end of January), right before beginning their regular courses.
 Students participate in cultural activities (clubs, trips, associations, etc.) of their choice organized by the numerous and varied student groups at Centrale.
-They also join the Brown in Paris program for social gatherings as well as program-sponsored activities whenever possible.

 Students may choose from coursework in energy science, computer science and electrical engineering, mathematics, mechanical and civil engineering, physics, chemical engineering, and industrial engineering, management and economic systems; there are also a limited number of courses in humanities and social sciences.
 In addition, all students are required to enroll in a French as a Foreign Language course for credit.